 - Costa da Caparica – Walk from Trafaria to Costa Caparica (35 minutes) or take the bus from Trafaria ferry terminal

-Sintra is the ultimate day trip from Lisbon.
+Sintra is the ultimate of the day trips from Lisbon.
 In fact, I honestly think you need more than one day to see Sintra properly.
 I visited twice during my time in Lisbon and still didn’t see all the main sights.
 There’s so many fantastic sights to visit and the town of Sintra itself is a charming place.

 Sintra was once a popular resort town for the royals of Lisbon, who built many villas and palaces here amongst the gorgeous pine forest.
 As such, there are plenty of landmark attractions for visitors to see, but they are spread out over the surrounding hilly countryside.
 While I chose to walk everywhere during my stay, you don’t need to, with several bus companies offering transport out to the various sites.